-Lorelai chuckles.
-"Yeah, it's kinda like the Small World song."
+Lorelai laughs.
+"Yeah.
+It's kinda like the Small World song."

 "I went to the bank, got a cashier's check, signed the papers, and I bought the building."

-"Okay, don't worry, you can still get out of it."
-Lorelai assures him so he'll calm down to figure it out.
+"Okay.
+Don't worry.
+You can still get out of it."
+Lorelai assures him.
 "You can tell them you lost your mind.
-Or I bet you could sell it to Taylor."
+Or I bet you could see it to Taylor."

 "So, relax.
 You can still get out of this, unless you don't want to get out of this."
-Lorelai says, a little unsure.
+Lorelai says, looking unsure.

-"No, I want to get out of this.
+"No. I want to get out of this.
 Why would I not want to get out of this?"
+Luke asks, confused.

-Lorelai shrugs trying to think of some good reasons.
+Lorelai shrugs.
 "Owning that building gives you some options."

-"Like you can expand Luke's if you wanted to.
+"Like you can expand Luke's, if you wanted.
 Or you could rent it to someone else.
 Someone else who might drive Taylor crazy."

 "Maybe I should think about this."

 "Do you want some tea?"
-Lorelai asks as Luke sits down at the table.
+Lorelai asks as Luke sits down.

-Lorelai starts heating up the stove as Luke cools down.
-She smiles over at him.
-"Hey, Luke, um, does Jess every talk to you about Rory?"
+Lorelai looks at Luke after a few moments while she is heating up the water.
+"Hey, Luke, does Jess ever talk to you about Rory?"
 She asks, curiously.